ashleefv/ApplNumComp/L09: MATLAB to Python conversions.md

 # **MATLAB to Python Conversions**
-Live work through of converting a code from MATLAB into python, using system of odes.
+Work through of converting a code from MATLAB into python, using system of odes.

 ### **Walkthrough**
 #### **Starting file**